Destroyer-official/Destroyer_P2P/README.md

 **Recent Developments (June 2025):** Successfully resolved a critical issue in the certificate exchange mechanism, ensuring robust ChaCha20Poly1305 encryption with proper key derivation (HKDF-SHA256) and error handling.
 This fix has enhanced the reliability and security of the initial peer authentication process, leading to stable end-to-end secure communication across all layers.

+### ✨ Recent Security Improvements

+Following a comprehensive security review, several key enhancements have been integrated to further bolster the application's defenses:

+*   **Standardized Cryptographic Primitives**: Where possible, the project is moving away from custom cryptographic implementations in favor of well-vetted, standard libraries to enhance security and maintainability.
+*   **Robust Certificate Exchange**: The certificate exchange process has been hardened.
+It now uses `ChaCha20-Poly1305` for encryption, with keys properly derived using `HKDF` to ensure the correct key length.
+Error handling has been improved to abort the connection if any part of the certificate exchange fails, preventing fail-open vulnerabilities.
+*   **Careful Key Derivation**: Throughout the application, key derivation functions (`HKDF`) are used with domain separation to ensure that keys are used only for their intended purpose.

 ### 🛡️ Recent Security Fortifications (Post-June 2025 Audit)

 Following a comprehensive security review, several key enhancements have been integrated to further bolster the application's defenses: